Ashbury Overlay

 Jon Waters, Technical Packaging Team Leader at Innocent drinks, explains why they’re already looking to introduce tethered lids into the UK market:

 “The move to attached caps is an important step in making recycling easier for everyone.
-The new design ensures that the cap stays connected to the bottle after opening, so that it is less likely to be littered and making it easier to recycle both parts together.
+The new design ensures that the cap stays connected to the bottle after opening,to reduce the likelihood of littering and to make it easier to recycle both parts together.
 Whilst the UK is exempt from the European legislation, Innocent will be introducing attached caps to our bottles in all markets later this year as part of our commitment to making it easier for our drinkers to recycle the entire packaging.”

 I’m a manufacturer wanting to know more, who should I contact?

-We’re always happy to discuss changes like the potential for tethered lids to become mandatory in the UK.
+This regulation is just one of several environmental regulations impacting food and beverage businesses.
+Ashbury is always happy to discuss changes like the potential for tethered lids to become mandatory in the UK.
 As a leading-edge regulatory consultancy dedicated to making global food compliance easy, we work closely with major brands and retailers.
-Ashbury’s experts help clients launch new products and expand into new global markets, confident that their products and labelling comply.
+Ashbury’s experts help clients launch new products and expand into new markets, confident that their products and labels are compliant.
 It’s not just about supporting busy teams; it’s about protecting brands and consumers through accurate and compliant product information.

-While this new initiative has great potential to reduce littering and increase recycling, there are – of course – challenges to overcome.
-As well as being tethered, lids must include an increased percentage of recycled content, be widely recyclable across local authorities, and meet requirements for storage, production and use.
+While this new initiative has the potential to reduce littering and increase recycling, there are – of course – challenges to overcome.
+In addition to being tethered, lids must include an increased percentage of recycled content, be widely recyclable across local authorities, and meet storage, production, and use requirements.

-And we’d encourage manufacturers to not keep a lid on this – communication really is key here to share the environmental reasons why tethered lids may become standard across the globe to ensure the public truly understand the eco-friendly aim of this new directive.
+And we’d encourage manufacturers not to keep a lid on this – communication is key here to share the environmental reasons why tethered lids may become standard across the globe to ensure the public understands the eco-friendly aim of this new directive.

 My background in Food Science and Marketing means I have a unique combination of commercial creativity and technical food manufacturing experience.
 My ambition is to bring clarity to the complex world of compliance through the simple and eye-catching communication of Ashbury's services.